-- A Social Security number prior to enrollment. - For summer school, the "previous two semesters" is defined as first semester of the current school year and second semester of the previous year.
-Summer school classes will not be considered. - A student must have a cumulative grade point average of 2.0 or greater at the conclusion of the first semester of the current school year. - A student must be at least 15 years and 3 months old.

-The priority order of enrollment is:

-- Private school students - District 215 students
+- For summer school, the "previous two semesters" is defined as first semester of the current school year and second semester of the previous year.
+Summer school classes will not be considered. - A student must be at least 15 years and 3 months old.
+The priority order of enrollment is: - Private school students - District 215 students